Texas, Oklahoma, Kansas facing tornado and wildfire threats

 Tornado Alley extends from northern Texas and covers much of Oklahoma, Kansas, Nebraska and South Dakota, plus slivers of New Mexico and Colorado, according to the National Oceanic and Atmospheric Administration’s Storm Prediction Center.

 The past three years, the U.S. has seen an average of more than 600 tornadoes during April, May and June, according to the center .
-That’s more than half the average of 1,186 tornadoes per year during that time span, although the numbers from the last three months of 2017 are still considered preliminary.
+That is more than half the average of 1,186 tornadoes per year during that time span, although the numbers from the last three months of 2017 are still considered preliminary.

 Most Read Nation & World Stories